pvcraven/networking-class/source/01_preface/preface.rst

 Eventually I moved into teaching college.
 I wanted to do better with my classes.
 But the books I found
-never had the mix of theory and hands-on projects that I was looking for.
+never had the right mix of theory and hands-on projects.

 So I wrote my own.
 This book covers the parts of networking that I needed to know during my career as a programmer.
 It has sample mini-projects so that you can